 However, if you live in a rural area, you'll probably want to go with Verizon due to their superior coverage.
 If you're planning to add more than one line to your plan, Cricket and Visible are strong choices.
 But if you do a lot of international traveling or use your phone sparingly, one of the other prepaid plans listed above may be a better fit.

 Looking for more options beyond prepaid cell phone plans?
 We've got you covered.
-Check out our full list of the best cell phone plans of 2020.
+Check out our full list of the best cell phone plans.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.